 Taking the leap into intuitive eating can feel anything but intuitive at first.
 Consuming anti-diet content – like books and podcasts – that delve into intuitive eating and the non-diet approach can be really helpful.
-Here is a list 9 of the best intuitive eating books to help you integrate the principles of intuitive eating and the anti-diet approach into your life.
+Here is a list of 10 of the best intuitive eating books to help you integrate the principles of intuitive eating and the anti-diet approach into your life.

 When you are on your intuitive eating journey, it becomes important to build a sort of “anti-diet bubble”.
 With all the diet culture around you, it can be really helpful to read books that align with or help teach you intuitive eating and the anti-diet approach.

 Over the years I pulled together the below list of some of my favorite intuitive eating books.
 Each book approaches the topic a little differently, and they each do a great job translating the principles of intuitive eating into realistic recommendations.
 Each author has a unique perspective and offers something different to the journey of intuitive eating and the anti-diet world.

 Please note: some links below are affiliate links.
 I only use affiliate links for products I use and trust, a category in which all these books fall into 🙂